NeonixRIT/TDD-Example/README.md

 You can browse the new tests here: [613ade5](https://github.com/Acher0ns/TDD-Example/blob/613ade50384c22953a96e090959abde0f89b04ff/is_prime_test.py)

 ### Intermediary Step: Refactoring
 Wait.
 Another step?
 I thought we were done!
 Wrong!
 Code can almost always be improved!
 What happens if we want to check if a REALLY large number is prime?
 If we want to test a number like 433494437 is prime we will have to check if every number from 2 to that number can evenly divide it to see if its prime.
 This will take too long.
 BUT there is a way we can simplify this.
 I won't go into the math but it turns out we only need to check numbers from 2 up to the square root of the number we are trying to check.
-So lets change out code to implement this improve ment.
+So lets change our code to implement this improvement.

 You can browse the new code here: [9573564](https://github.com/Acher0ns/TDD-Example/blob/9573564845c61b5754615608c82231ceb4faee51/is_prime.py)